Khavs01/Dualsense-Remap-Runiverse/PROJECT_STRUCTURE.md

 - `MOUSE_SMOOTHING`: Controls how smooth the mouse movement is
 - `MOUSE_MIN_MOVE`: Minimum mouse movement to register

 These can be adjusted in the main application file to suit different preferences.

+## User Interface Features

+- Real-time visual feedback for controller inputs
+- Status information and connection state
+- Button mapping display for easy reference
+- Developer contact information
+- Donation address with copy-to-clipboard functionality
+- Emergency stop combination (L1+R1+L2+R2)

+## Building and Distribution

+The project can be built into a standalone executable using the included build script, which handles:

+1. Installing dependencies from `requirements.txt`
+2. Preparing resources (images, etc.) for embedding
+3. Configuring PyInstaller to create a single-file executable
+4. Placing the built executable in the `dist` folder

+This allows end-users to run the application without installing Python or any dependencies.